shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 Only one abundance index is available from the Oregon commercial fisheries, one derived from a nearshore logbook CPUE time-series from a fixed gear fleet that operates coastwide.
 The ODFW has required nearshore commercial fishers (both nearshore permitted vessels and open access vessels) to submit fishing logbooks since 2004.
 Compliance is generally high, averaging around 80%, but has varied through time ranging from 65% in 2007 to greater than 90% in recent years.
 Although required to provide all requested information in the logbook per fishing gear set, there has been substantial variation in the quantity and quality of information reported in logbooks.
 The logbook database contains information on catch by species (number or pounds of retained and released fish), effort (hook hours), sample location (port), date, vessel, fishing depth, fishing gear, fishing permit, number of fishers, and harvest trip limits.

 Logbook information went through multiple data quality filters to attain the best possible consistent and representative data set through time to estimate a relative abundance trend.
 Individual observations of catch and effort were at the trip level, where multi-set trips were aggregated to the trip level.
 CPUE was calculated for each trip, where total catch was defined as the total of all reported retained catch (in pounds) and total effort was defined by hook-hours (number of hooks used multiplied by the number of hours fished).
 Previous iterations of this index utilized both released and retained fish; however, released fish were converted to weight by applying a median catch weight.
 This was deemed an unnecessary uncertainty for a Black Rockfish index, as few boats release substantial amounts of black rockfish.
-Encounter rates are relatively high in this dataset with Black Rockfish.
 In general, data filters that were applied included eliminating records with missing or unrealistic values, including permitted trips using only hook and line jig gear from ports with appreciable data, and using only vessels that fished in at least three years over the logbook history.
 Vessel operators may have changed through time as the filter was tied to the vessel name only.
 Gear type was restricted to hook-and-line only (excluding longline gear) because this gear type accounts for the majority of trips for Black Rockfish (approximately 90.3% of unfiltered dataset).
 These filters are consistent with the most recent Black Rockfish assessment (@cope_assessments_2016) and, where applicable, other recent assessments that utilize the nearshore logbook index (@cope_assessing_2019; @taylor_status_2021).
-In the final, filtered dataset, Black Rockfish are present at a high frequency (Table \@ref(tab:percent_pos_NSlog).
+In the final, filtered dataset, Black Rockfish are present at a high frequency (Table \ref{tab:percent_pos_NSlog}.

 Covariates evaluated included year, month, port, depth, number of people onboard and the two-month Black Rockfish catch limit.
 A negative binomial model was fit to the trip-level data (catch with a log offset for hook hours).
-This full model was selected as the best fit model by AIC Table \@ref(tab:model_selection_NSlog).
+This full model was selected as the best fit model by AIC Table \ref{tab:model_selection_NSlog}.
 However, when fit via MLE using the sdmTMB R package (version 0.3.0), this model had unacceptably large standard errors for the fixed parameters.
 Acceptable diagnostics were achieved by excluding the two-month trip limit covariate.
 The final model included all of the covariates of the full model with the exception of the two-month trip limit.

 ### Oregon Recreational Indices of Abundance